Toward Robust and Efficient ML-Based GPU Caching for Modern Inference: Evaluation for LLM Inference

-The key to guaranteeing user experience and meeting SLAs in LLM services is reducing TTFT (time to first token), particularly tail latency, which is largely determined by the efficiency of the prefill phase during inference.
-Accordingly, we report \emph{P99 TTFT} as our primary metric, noting that average TTFT exhibits similar reductions and is omitted in this paper.
+Ensuring user experience and meeting SLAs in LLM services hinges on reducing time to first token (TTFT), especially tail latency, which is largely driven by prefill efficiency during inference.
+Accordingly, we use \emph{P99 TTFT} as our primary metric.

-Across both LLM and DLRM workloads, \textsc{LARU} consistently improves P99 TTFT and cache hit rates over \textsc{LRU}.
-On the Aibrix-Synthetic dataset with Qwen2.5-32B (Figure~\ref{fig:qwen_p99_ttft_improvement}), \textsc{LARU} reduces P99 TTFT by $6.0\%$--$10.7\%$ at cache ratios between $5\%$ and $16\%$.
-On the Online-QA dataset with DeepSeek-R1-671B (Figure~\ref{fig:r1_p99_ttft_improvement}), \textsc{LARU} achieves even larger gains under higher load: at cache ratios from $2.5\%$ to $8\%$, P99 TTFT improves by $13.5\%$--$28.3\%$, with consistent hit-rate increases across both $10$- and $20$-concurrency settings.
-These results show that \textsc{LARU} not only reduces tail latency but also maintains its advantage across cache sizes and concurrency levels.
-Different cache ratios are used for the two datasets due to their differing sizes and the limited capacity of the GPU HBM.
+On the Aibrix-Synthetic dataset with Qwen2.5-32B (Figure~\ref{fig:qwen_p99_ttft_improvement}), \textsc{LARU} reduces P99 TTFT by $6.0\%$--$10.7\%$ at cache ratios of $5\%$--$15\%$, corresponding to cache sizes of $2.7\times10^4$--$8.6\times10^4$ tokens.
+On the Online-QA dataset with DeepSeek-R1-671B (Figure~\ref{fig:r1_p99_ttft_improvement}), \textsc{LARU} achieves even larger gains under higher load: at cache ratios from $2\%$ to $8\%$ (cache sizes of $15.2\times10^4-46.9\times10^4$ tokens, about ), P99 TTFT improves by $13.5\%$--$28.3\%$, with consistent hit-rate increases across both $10$- and $20$-concurrency settings.
+Different cache ratios are used to account for differences in dataset size and device capacity constraints.
+These results show that \textsc{HF} yields only limited gains in this case due to its overly conservative policy, whereas \textsc{LARU} consistently improves both P99 TTFT and cache hit rate over \textsc{LRU}.
+In addition, \textsc{LARU} remains robust under low-accuracy predictions, as shown below.